PracticeFoxyCode/practice/README.md

 What follows is a list of dos and don'ts on how to write readable, dare I say, foxy, code.

-Some of the practices are peculiar to Python.
+The rules are presented in Python, and some of the practices are peculiar to Python.

-**Many of them are applicable to other programming languages**.
+**However, many, if not most, of the practices are applicable to other programming languages**.

 I have collected and formulated these rules over 12 years in software - I do not claim originality - I've learned much from others even as I have passed